Peter Bogdanovich

 • Spine #549

-• New, restored high-definition digital transfer of Peter Bogdanovich's director's cut, supervised by Bogdanovich, with uncompressed monaural soundtrack on the Blu-ray edition
+• 4K digital restoration of the director’s cut, with uncompressed monaural soundtrack

-• Two audio commentaries, one from 1991, featuring Bogdanovich and actors Cybill Shepherd, Randy Quaid, Cloris Leachman, and Frank Marshall; the other from 2009, featuring Bogdanovich
+• Two audio commentaries, featuring director Peter Bogdanovich and actors Cybill Shepherd, Randy Quaid, Cloris Leachman, and Frank Marshall

 • Screen tests and location footage

-• Excerpts from a 1972 television interview with director François Truffaut about the New Hollywood
+• Excerpts from a 1972 television interview with filmmaker François Truffaut about the New Hollywood

 • English subtitles for the deaf and hard of hearing